h-thurow/Simple-JNDI/README.md

 <p>
 The most popular object to get from JNDI is a object of type <i>javax.sql.DataSource</i>, allowing the developer to obtain JDBC connections to databases.
 Simple-JNDI supports this out of the box.</p>

-<p>There are four mandatory parameters for a DataSource in Simple-JNDI, and four optional parameters (see next section).
-The mandatory parameters are <i>url, driver, user, password</i>.
-The following shows an example of a DataSource that will be available under the lookup key <i>application1/ds/TestDS</i>. </p>
+<p>There are five mandatory parameters for a DataSource in Simple-JNDI: <i>url, driver, user, password, type</i>.
+The following shows an example of a DataSource that will be available under the lookup key <i>application/ds/TestDS</i>. </p>
 <pre>
-application1/ds/TestDS.properties
+application/ds/TestDS.properties
     type=javax.sql.DataSource
     driver=org.gjt.mm.mysql.Driver
     url=jdbc:mysql://localhost/testdb